Edward Lawlor

 Edward G. Lawlor (1907-1987), born in England into a Roman Catholic family and raised in Canada, was a minister for most of his adult life in the Church of the Nazarene.

-Edward Lawlor was born June 7, 1907 in South Bank, North Yorkshire.
+Edward Lawlor was born on June 7, 1907 in South Bank, North Yorkshire.
 His father died when he was still quite young.
 At that point, his mother emigrated to Canada with her four children.

 At age 18, Edward was converted through the ministry of the Salvation Army.
 Not long after that he felt that God was calling him to preach.
 So he went to the Salvation Army Training College in Toronto.
 After graduation, he began his ministry as a Salvationist.
-In 1928 Captain Lawlor married Salvationist Peggy Baird, a Scottish immigrant he had met just three weeks before.
+In 1928, Captain Lawlor married Salvationist Peggy Baird, a Scottish immigrant he had met just three weeks before.
 Lawlor was also active for a time with the YMCA and with Youth for Christ.
 He even spent a year ministering to Canada's First Nations people.

 In 1934, through the influence of J.B.
 Chapman, Edward Lawlor joined the Church of the Nazarene.
 He was ordained into the Nazarene ministry in 1936.
-In 1939 he became pastor of Calgary First Church of the Nazarene.
+In 1939, he became pastor of Calgary First Church of the Nazarene.
 After seven years in that position, he was elected in 1946 as district superintendent of the Alberta, Canada District of Nazarene congregations.
 That same year, Canadian Nazarene College conferred on him an honorary Doctor of Divinity degree.
 When the Alberta district merged with those in Manitoba and Saskatchewan in 1949 to form the Canada West District, Edward Lawlor became that united district's first superintendent, a position he held for 11 years.
-In 1948 he was elected to the denomination's General Board and to the Board of Trustees of Nazarene Theological Seminary in Kansas City, MO.
-From 1948-52 he also served as the secretary of the denomination's Ministerial Benevolence Committee.
+In 1948, he was elected to the denomination's General Board and to the Board of Trustees of Nazarene Theological Seminary in Kansas City, MO.
+From 1948 to 1952, he also served as the secretary of the denomination's ministerial benevolence committee.

-In 1952 the Commission on the Mid-Century Crusade for Souls asked Edward Lawlor to write a booklet on the importance of every believer being involved in evangelistic outreach.
+In 1952, the Commission on the Mid-Century Crusade for Souls asked Edward Lawlor to write a booklet on the importance of every believer being involved in evangelistic outreach.
 Lawlor's 27-page booklet titled The Covenant Supreme was published in 1952.

-Then, in 1960 Edward Lawlor was asked to become executive secretary of the denomination's four-year-old Department of Evangelism.
-In 1963 he authored a 23-page booklet titled Wake Up and Witness: A Message to the Church.
+Then, in 1960, Edward Lawlor was asked to become executive secretary of the denomination's four-year-old Department of Evangelism.
+In 1963, he authored a 23-page booklet titled Wake Up and Witness: A Message to the Church.
 In 1968, at 61 years of age, Edward Lawlor was elected on the second ballot of that summer's Nazarene General Assembly to the first of two four-year terms he would serve as a Nazarene general superintendent.
-During his first term he had jurisdiction over the denomination's ministry in the Caribbean as well as several districts in the U.S.A.
-During his second term Lawlor oversaw Nazarene work in India, the Cape Verde Islands, the Middle East and Europe as well as some districts in the U.S.A.
+During his first term, he had jurisdiction over the denomination's ministry in the Caribbean as well as several districts in the U.S.A.
+During his second term, Lawlor oversaw Nazarene work in India, the Cape Verde Islands, the Middle East, and Europe as well as some districts in the U.S.A.